-Entering adulthood in a recession linked to lower narcissism later lifeMay 12th, 2014 in Psychology & Psychiatry /
+Entering adulthood in a recession linked to lower narcissism later lifeMay 12, 2014 in Medicine & Health / Psychology & Psychiatry

 We often attribute the narcissistic tendencies of others to parenting practices or early social experiences.
 But new research reveals that economic conditions in the formative years of early adulthood may also play a role.